efl9013/sprout-v2/README.md

 Sprout's evaluation depends on two external software libraries: MuVal and Session*.
 MuVal is Sprout’s backend muCLP solver, and is available as part of the toolchain [CoAR](https://github.com/hiroshi-unno/coar) (Collection of Automated Reasoners).
 Session* is the tool accompanying [Zhou et al. 2020], which we compare Sprout against.
 Because MuVal is essential to Sprout’s functionality, the necessary executables for MuVal, along with its license and documentation, are included in Sprout’s Docker image.
 On the contrary, Session* is only required for evaluating Sprout’s precision and efficiency.
 Session* is distributed as a Docker image, available at https://zenodo.org/records/4032454.
 Thus, we only include instructions for installing Session* from the above link, and do not include Session* itself in our artifact submission.

+All execution times below are reported from a 2024 MacBook Air (M3, 24GB RAM).
 ## A Getting Started
 ---
 0. Install and run [Docker](https://docs.docker.com/engine/install/).